WebsiteBaker-modules/cwsoft-postits/README.md

 1. download [cwsoft-postits v1.6.0](https://github.com/downloads/cwsoft/wb-postits/cwsoft-postits-v1.6.0.zip) WebsiteBaker installation package
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
 3. install the downloaded zip archive via the WebsiteBaker installer
-4. go to the pages section and create a new page of type `cwsoft-Postits`
+4. go to the pages section and create a new page of type `cwsoft-postits`
 5. select your username from the users group and enter a short Postit message
 6. press the "Submit Postit" button to send the Postit